 Many of us have friends, family members, and business associates who are aware that we are active in a national organization of the blind that helps us live the lives we want.
 Some of us know community leaders who may help.
 Often, individuals do not wish to become active members but would be happy to support our work.
 These are potential contributors to the Imagination Fund.

 There should be at least one Imagination Fund coordinator in each state and as many others to help as possible.
 These people are called “Imaginators.”
 Imaginators can raise money in several ways.
 They can ask their friends and associates for donations.
 We know and meet people who want to support programs that benefit the blind, and it is up to us to tell them how much the NFB is doing.
 After all, people will not contribute unless they know their dollars will make a difference.
-Many of our friends and associates are interested in our work and will support it financially.
+So visit clubs, make presentations, solicit general donations, and be creative.
+Many of our friends and associates are interested in our work and will support it financially if we ask.
+Many others will help if we educate them about what the Federation means to blind people.

 SUN